 But really, the only woman he can cope with is the old lady he’s never met, who sends books over to him, hoping that they ‘may bring you some cheer in the midst of your terrible troubles’.

 Darlington’s approach was ‘to tell one lie,’ noted The Times, ‘and thereafter to stick to the truth’.
 And it’s the little details that are revealing.
 After the artillery barrage that was inadvertently caused by the suit of armour, ‘the only casualty was a man who was hit in the arm by a shell-splinter, and departed for “Blighty” openly exulting in his good fortune.’

 At one point, Alf gets so despondent that Bill tries to help: ‘If you feel as bad as all that, for ’eving’s sake ’ave a good cry and get it over, an’ let’s ’ave the old ’ome ’appy once again.’
-Alf doesn’t take up the suggestion, but it is there as a way of coping – and it’s the first time that any of the books I’ve been reviewing in this series has raised the idea of men crying.
+Alf doesn’t take up the suggestion, but it is at least offered as a way of coping – and it’s the first time that any of the books I’ve been reviewing in this series has raised the idea of men crying.